teleplayer123/My_Codes/README.md

 [Project_Euler](project_euler/)
 ----
-These are some solutions I wrote for a few of Project Euler's challenges, as well as some other codes I wrote messing aroud with the mathematically ideas behid the challenges.
+In this folder are some solutions I wrote for a few of Project Euler's challenges, as well as some other codes I wrote messing aroud with the mathematically ideas behid the challenges.